whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-enable-multitenancy.md

 2. Als de servicebeheerder van Azure Stack (u in dit scenario), voer *Unregister-AzSGuestDirectoryTenant*.

     ``` PowerShell
-    ## The following Azure Resource Manaager endpoint is for the ASDK.
+    ## The following Azure Resource Manager endpoint is for the ASDK.
 If you are in a multinode environment, contact your operator or service provider to get the endpoint.
     $adminARMEndpoint = "https://adminmanagement.local.azurestack.external"

     ## Replace the value below with the Azure Stack directory